 Anger is a common symptom for those struggling with ADHD.
 ADHD sufferers may be asking why they feel this way or what they can do to combat anger during an intense episode.
 Let’s look at why anger is closely related to ADHD, what you can do to prevent fits of anger, and ways to cope with ADHD-related anger when it overwhelms you.

-If you suffer from ADHD symptoms such as anger, Klarity can help you find treatment.
+If you suffer from ADHD symptoms such as anger, Klarity can help you find the ADHD treatment you need.
 Book an online appointment now and meet with an experienced psychiatric health provider within 48 hours.

 The Connection Between Anger and ADHD

 The medical community previously classified anger as a symptom of ADHD.
 That isn’t the case anymore, but many researchers recognize anger as a common trait in ADHD sufferers.
 This condition, where sufferers have a difficult time managing strong emotions, affects children, teens, and adults with ADHD, and is called emotional dysregulation.

 Emotional dysregulation is a condition that affects 70% of adults with ADHD, its impetus a result of faulty neurodevelopment.
 Emotional dysregulation can be characterized by some or all of the following symptoms: